open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/unity-catalog/yaml.md

 ### Python Requirements

-To run the Databricks ingestion, you will need to install:
+To run the Unity Catalog ingestion, you will need to install:

 ```bash
 pip3 install "openmetadata-ingestion[databricks]"